sanskaarz/LearnJS/README2.md

 if not Bracket exist then variable is primitive

-function = code ko naam dena
-function ke chlte hi sbse pehle execution context bnta hai
+function = name of the set of code,executed when it is called function ke chlte hi sbse pehle execution context bnta hai

 Execution Context :-